-Pursuant to rules adopted by the SEC, we have elected to provide access to our proxy materials over the Internet.
-We have sent a Notice of Internet Availability of Proxy Materials, together with a proxy card, to our stockholders of record as of the close of business on December 8, 2020.
+Pursuant to rules adopted by the Securities and Exchange Commission, we have elected to provide access to our proxy materials over the Internet.
+We have sent a Notice of Internet Availability of Proxy Materials, together with a proxy card, to our stockholders of record as of the close of business on October 12, 2021.
 Instructions on how to access proxy materials over the Internet or to request a printed copy of the proxy materials may be found in the Notice of Internet Availability of Proxy Materials.
-In addition, you may request to receive future proxy materials in printed form by mail.
-Your election to receive future proxy materials by mail will remain in effect until you terminate such election and ask to receive future proxy materials electronically.
+In addition, you may request to receive future proxy materials by mail will remain in effect until you terminate such election and ask to receive future proxy materials electronically.